Hochopepper/SwordToShield/Character_Creation/Classes/Warlock.md

 leveled spell of your maximum spell level or lower.

-Your body is incapable of properly containing all the magical ability of your patron. when you cast a spell that does not require a spell attack, roll 1d20, if the roll is less than or equal to 2 + the level of the spell, then roll a 1d2.
+Your body is incapable of properly containing all the magical ability of your patron, putting you at risk of corruption when you cast leveled spells.
+When you cast a spell that does not require a spell attack, roll 1d20.
+If the spell you cast refers to a spell attack, simply use the natural roll of the attack rather than rolling another 20 sided die. if the roll is less than or equal to 2 + the level of the spell, then roll a 1d2.
 On a 1, roll on the "Bad Corruptions" chart.
 On a 2, roll on the "Minor Detrimental Corruptions" chart.
-If the spell you cast refers to a spell attack, simply use the natural roll of the attack rather than rolling another 20 sided die.
 For all casting except cantrips a natural 1 is an automatic roll on the "Bad Corruptions" chart.
-This does not apply to cantrips.
+If you roll below the threshold and are corrupted you may instead drop to 1 hitpoint and attempt your d20 roll again, with there being no corruptive effect on a high enough roll.

 ### Hitpoint Increase
 Your hitpoints increase by 1d6 + your constitution modifier.